 I

-I — Many people believe that North Carolina was the first state to declare Independence from England with the Mecklenburg Declaration of 1775.
+I — Many people believe North Carolina was the first state to declare Independence from England with the Mecklenburg Declaration of 1775.
 It is celebrated every year with Meck Dec day.

 J